keigo-aw/visualization/README.md

-## Information Visualization
+## Introduction to Sensor Technology (Arduino)

-Learning Outcomes
+**Learning Outcomes**

-1. Identify and explain the different technologies that make interactive maps and data visualization possible.
+* Identify and explain the different technologies that make interactive maps and data visualization possible.